mmistakes/minimal-mistakes/_posts/2023-01-30-kafka-client-internals.md

     }
 ```

-So let’s try to better understand what happens here.
+Let’s try to better understand what happens here.
 The following diagram provides a more detailed explanation.
 ![Alt text](../images/kafka/consumers.png "Consumer Internals")

 Kafka uses a pull-based model for data fetching.
 At the “heart of the consumer” sits the poll loop.
 The poll loop is important for two reasons: